ourresearch/depsy-research/introducing_depsy.md

 - self citation happens.
 This can affect download numbers, but also imports and especially literature mentions.
 - we do our best to guess whether a package is is_academic.
 It's hard to know what this is for R; right now we consider all R packages to be academic.
 - download numbers are inflated by use of projects on CI servers; a download isn't necessarily by a person.

+# References

+plus several more, we're still working on this bit...